tcolar/goed/Readme.md

 You may create/override actions under ~/.goed/actions/

 ### Reporting issues
-Report in github, try not to create duplicates.
+Report on github, try not to create duplicates.

 If possible try to provide the most recent log found in ~/.goed/log/